PragmaticMates/realia/README.md

 ## Description

+You can try it out by visiting a preview demo at [http://preview.wprealia.com/plugin/realia](http://preview.wprealia.com/plugin/realia "Demo").

 ### Front end submission system

 Realia allows to add properties by your users.
 Create the property directory by few clicks.
 If you want you can review